Creating and Editing Forms

 • If you close it, the ‘Show Toolbox’ button appears at the top of the Form Builder.
 Click this button to reopen it.
 You can then drag questions around the grid so they will appear in the same positions as they do on your paper surveys.
 The form elements will snap to the grid when you release them.

-• You can also change the size of the form grid by using the ‘white Add Row’ and red ‘Delete Last Row’ buttons.
+• If you require more rows by clicking Add Row’ and to remove rows click the red ‘Delete Last Row’ button.
 When you have everything in position, click ‘Save’ to save the form.

 9. Sharing Forms